cloudify-cosmo/docs.getcloudify.org/content/manager_webui/insights-widget.md

 1. Utilisation Overview - Real-time and historical VM usage reporting
 1. Machines Overview - VM provisioning reporting

-The filters in the widget let you choose the metrics shown by time period (Hour, day, week, month, and quarter), by cloud, or by a specific Cloudify deployment.
+The filters in the widget let you choose the metrics shown by time period (hour, day, week, month, and quarter), by cloud, or by a specific Cloudify deployment.

 Insights also shows a comparison of metrics in different timeframes.
 For example, it can show that current month costs are larger than costs from last month.